Scripting

 This little script will rename all currently selected items by appending the current date.

-Of course, also longer scripts fit in a Catalog item or other location place, for example (screenshot):
+Of course, longer scripts can also fit into a catalog item or other location (screenshot):

 ::goto "Desktop|"; sortby "m", "d"; sel 1; focus "List";

-This script goes to the Desktop folder (ensuring that the listing is unfiltered), sorts the list by date modified (descending), selects the first item, and moves the focus to the list.
+This script goes to the Desktop folder (making sure the list is unfiltered), sorts the list by date modified (descending), selects the first item, and moves the focus to the list.

 Click menu User | Manage Commands...